THE VFA PIONEER HISTORIES PROJECT

 KR: Thank you so much for being willing to tell your story to the VFA Pioneer Histories Project.
 I’m delighted to be talking with you today.
 Please start by telling us your name and when and where you were born.

 JR: My name is Jim Robson.
 I was born in Scranton, Pennsylvania in 1942.
 I lived in Scranton for a few years.
 I was actually born into the same neighborhood at the same time as our president, Joseph Biden.
-He was a member of St. Paul’s Parish, and so was my family.
-We never ran into one another though.
-I checked, and we weren’t in the same kindergarten together or anything like that.
+His family were members of St. Paul’s Parish, and so was mine.
+As far as I know, we never made contact.
+I checked, and we weren’t in the same kindergarten or Sunday school together or anything like that.

 KR: That’s great.
 Tell me what your growing-up life was like.

 JR: We had a lot of activities in our home.
 My family was made up of some hotel keepers.
-We had a country hotel, and we had a downtown hotel.
-My aunt had a hotel in Harrisburg.
-At the age of five, my mother and father and I, I was an only child, moved to Harrisburg and managed the hotel in Harrisburg.
+We had a country hotel, a downtown hotel, and my aunt had a hotel in Harrisburg.
+At the age of five, my mother and father and I, an only child, moved to Harrisburg and managed the hotel there.
 It was known as the Thompson Hotel.
 That was our residence.
 We lived in the hotel for several years.